Honey Locust Gleditsia triacanthos var. inermis

 Quick ID Hints:

-- adult leaves pinnately compound
+- Adult leaves pinnately compound

-- juvenile leaves bipinnately compound
+- Juvenile leaves bipinnately compound

-- short trunk, fine-textured, spreading crown
+- Short trunk, fine-textured, spreading crown

-- pubescent midrib on leaf underside
+- Pubescent midrib on the leaf underside

-- 20-30 leaflets per leaf
+- 20 to 30 leaflets per leaf

 - Profile Video: